-- 1. Level the wings and pitch to establish flight at 65 KIAS [VG]. - 2.
+- 1. Level the wings and pitch to establish flight at 60 KIAS [VG]. - 2.
 Locate the nearest suitable landing field and immediately begin flying towards it.
 Take the following into consideration: - a.
 Wind - b.
 Obstructions - c.
 Field Length - 3.
-Apply Carburetor Heat. - 4.
-Confirm the Fuel Selector is set to Both. - 5.
-Set the mixture to Full Rich. - 6.
+Set the mixture to Full Rich. - 4.
+Apply Carburetor Heat. - 5.
+Confirm the Fuel Shutoff Valve is set to On. - 6.
 Confirm the Ignition Switch is in the Both position. - a.
 If the propeller is stopped, briefly move the Ignition Switch to Start.
 DO NOT attempt this if the propeller is still spinning to prevent additional engine damage. - 7.
 Confirm the Primer is in the Locked position. - 8.
 Go to the Engine Failure in Flight Checklist. - 9.
 If engine power is not restored, proceed to the Power-Off Landing procedure.